Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh once played pokemon black, caught a lvl 0 magikarp and beat the whole game
+we truly never dropped an atomic bomb on Hiroshima, we just dropped Jayesh

-Updated on: [18/7/2024]
+Updated on: [19/7/2024]
 <!-- #jokeEnd -->